TrueLayer/truelayer-react-native-sdk/README.md

 ## How to Use the SDK

+1. Import the SDK:

+        import { TrueLayerPaymentsSDKWrapper } from 'rn-truelayer-payments-sdk/js/TrueLayerPaymentsSDKWrapper'

+        import {
+                Environment,
+                PaymentUseCase,
+                ResultType
+        } from 'rn-truelayer-payments-sdk/js/models/types'

-1. Configure the SDK with the given environment (`Environment.Sandbox` or `Environment.Production`):
+2. Configure the SDK with the given environment (`Environment.Sandbox` or `Environment.Production`):

         TrueLayerPaymentsSDKWrapper.configure(Environment.Sandbox).then(
                 () => {